janhuenermann/lazyfox/README.md

 ## Installation

-It's recommended to install LazyFox from the Craft plugin store.

-If you want to install it manually however, follow these instructions.
+While it's recommended to install LazyFox from the Craft plugin store, if you want to, you can install it manually by following these instructions.

 1. Open your terminal and go to your Craft project: